 THE LEARNING CENTRE

-The Learning Centre is staffed with a team of learning resource teachers and offers 2 tiers of academic support to Hugh Boyd Students:
+The Learning Centre is staffed with a team of Learning Resource Teachers and offers two types of academic support to Hugh Boyd Students:

 A Learning Strategies block offers targeted enrolled support to students who are working on an IEP and/or require on-going academic support in order to successfully meet the learning outcomes of their courses.
-The Learning Strategies block, generally taken in place of French 8 (or an elective), offers students direct support in academics, skill building, organization and study skills.
+The Learning Strategies block, generally taken in place of French 8 (or an elective), offers students direct support in academics, skill building, organization, and study skills.
 Students are typically referred to the Learning Centre program by their elementary school, although referrals can be made through the counselling team throughout their years at Hugh Boyd.
-Placement in a Learning Centre block is determined by the School Based Team consisting of resource teachers, classroom teachers, counsellors and administration.
-Students are required to utilize the support of the drop-in service before being considered for enrollment in a Learning Centre block.
+Placement in a Learning Strategies block is determined by the School Based Team (SBT) consisting of resource teachers, classroom teachers, counsellors, and administration.
+Students are required to utilize the support of the drop-in service before being considered for enrollment in a Learning Strategies block.

 The Learning Centre also offers universal academic support on a drop-in basis to all Hugh Boyd students.
 Students are welcome to come to the Learning Centre with teacher permission during their classes for support with homework, assignments, and project work.